There are many causes of pain in the palm of your hand. You can often ease the pain yourself. But contact your GP if the pain does not improve.

 - are not able to move your hand or hold things

-These might be signs of a broken hand.
+These are signs you may have a broken hand.

 Content supplied by the NHS and adapted for Ireland by the HSE